KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-VUB-Resto by OscarVsp](https://github.com/OscarVsp/MMM-VUB-Resto)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-09-20.
 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-VUB-Resto.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `new Date()` in file `MMM-VUB-Resto.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).